-During the 15-month fellowship year from December 2018 to February 2019, IonE Educators will pursue projects around effective pedagogy and curriculum development.
+During the 15-month fellowship, IonE Educators will pursue projects around effective pedagogy and curriculum development.
 The program is constructed around individual focal projects, cohort community, and collective action.
 Focal projects have included improving current courses, creating new courses, constructing certificates or programs, and designing tools for educators to use for teaching sustainability.
-Projects may address education for the general public or K-12 students.
+Projects may address education for the general public or Pre-K-12 students.
 All projects will champion the need for diverse perspectives in solving today’s wicked and complex sustainability challenges.

 Educators are immersed in cohort and broader IonE community throughout their fellowship.
 This immersion brings faculty and staff together from across disciplines and campuses, catalyzing novel insights into sustainability education.
 Over time, alumni of the IonE Educators will form a dynamic community of educators who are united by shared objectives and benefit from inter-cohort communication fostered by the Affiliates network.